metaleap/gerbil-lsp/lsp/notes.md

 Desirable fields:
   - **kind**: one of `ide`-defined known-enumerants (function, var, struct, class, interface, macro etc)
-    - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) might be included where it makes sense (module? package? number? well, it's `ide`'s call though)
+    - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be included if it makes sense (that's `ide`'s call though)
   - **deprecated** bool, if there's a "defacto-standard" notation for that
-  - **description** for top-level symbols that are directly preceded by a multi-line comment (or block of single-line comments), which is itself preceded by empty line(s)?
+  - **description**: markdown doc or, for non-documented top-level defs their preceding multi-line comment or block of single-line comments
   - **detail**: can be signature or type annotation or whatever else that's "good to know" and pertinent to and available for the def/decl
   - **range-full**: start and end position of the _whole form_ of the symbol def/decl, ie. from the opening `(` up-to-and-including the closing `)`
   - **range-name**: start and end position of the identifier only (ie the `foo` in `(def foo 123)`)